-African-American Alzheimer's Caregiver Training and Support Project 2 (ACTS 2).....(850) 274-4945
+African-American Alzheimer's Caregiver Training and Support Project 2 (ACTS 2).....effective.thinking, and.problem-solv(1850)kUK4-4945

 The ACTS 2 project offers faith-based, skills-building and support services to African-American caregivers of loved ones with dementia.
 There is NO CHARGE for this service.
 The ACTS 2 Project is funded by an endowment from Dave Groves and VALIC, Inc.